 Cardiff is perhaps the fairest city cost-wise for an active lifestyle and were close to the national average across all categories.
 It is the median ranking city for total lifetime expenditure at £95,072

-Dublin spend the most on gym membership (£37.68/month) and clothing (£35/month) and also have more people willing to spend in the higher price ranges for meal plans and protein shakes.
+Dublin spend the most on gym memberships (£37.68/month) and gym clothing (£35/month).
+They also have more people willing to spend in the higher price ranges for meal plans and protein shakes.
 It is not surprising that Dublin is the second costliest city for health and fitness after Aberdeen.

 Derby wins ‘cheapest city’ and spends the least across all categories other than gym membership.
 People here are the least likely to spend anything on meal plans/nutritional advice and ultimately, Derby has the lowest average lifetime expenditure at £71,111.39.

-A total 83.94% of people from Plymouth won’t spend more than £35 on gym membership, hence Plymouth has the lowest lifetime expenditure on gym memberships that the rest of the nation at £17,076.83.
-Only 1.79% of people from Plymouth said they’d spend more than £50 on meal plans/nutritional advice compared to the national average of 6.12% of people.
-Plymouth are the least tempted to grow their wardrobe with 12.5% choosing to opt out of buying clothing each month.
+A total 84% of people from Plymouth won’t spend more than £35 on gym membership, hence Plymouth has the lowest lifetime expenditure on gym memberships that the rest of the nation at £17,076.83.
+Only 2% of people from Plymouth said they’d spend more than £50 on meal plans/nutritional advice compared to the national average of 6% of people.
+Plymouth are the least tempted to grow their workout wardrobe with 13% choosing to opt out of buying clothing each month.
 All of this may explain why Plymouth is the second cheapest for total lifetime expenditure after Derby.

 Coventry are in the top 5 highest spending cities, likely due to the higher percentage of people spending in the top price ranges for supplements and personal trainers.
 Norwich and Leicester are both in the top 5 cheapest cities and spend in the lower price ranges than the majority of other UK cities.